 On July 17, 2014, the Brazilian Finance Ministry rendered a preliminary decision to reject certain offsetting requests presented by L&P Brazil, which originated with Administrative Proceeding No. 10660.720850/2014-11.
 The Brazilian Finance Ministry alleges that L&P Brazil improperly offset \$.2 of social contributions otherwise due in 2011.
-L&P Brazil will file its response on or before August 16, 2014, denying the allegations.
-L&P Brazil will defend on the basis that the social contribution debts were correctly offset with certain tax credits that were generated by L&P Brazil's use of a correct tariff code classification for value-added tax on the sale of mattress innersprings (i.e., the same underlying issue at stake in the other Brazilian matters).
+L&P Brazil filed its response on August 5, 2014, denying the allegations.
+L&P Brazil is defending on the basis that the social contribution debts were correctly offset with certain tax credits that were generated by L&P Brazil's use of a correct tariff code classification for value-added tax on the sale of mattress innersprings (i.e., the same underlying issue at stake in the other Federal Brazilian matters).